New Zealand Law Commission

 The main objective of the Law Commission, as declared in its founding legislation, is to monitor and critically analyse the laws of New Zealand with a view to identifying—and proposing solutions to—their possible shortcomings.
 The Law Commission reviews, reforms and develops New Zealand law.
-It then makes recommendations to Government to improve the law.
+It then makes recommendations to the Government to improve the law.
 It also advises its Responsible Minister and government agencies on how to make the law more accessible and easier to understand.

-The Commission has a commitment to consult the public on areas of law that it reviews.
+The commission has a commitment to consult the public on areas of law that it reviews.
 It promotes discussion and consultation by publishing Issues Papers.
 It invites submissions from the public before it makes recommendations to the Responsible Minister.
 It publishes these recommendations in a report to Parliament.
 The Minister tables the report and the government then decides whether and how it will amend the law.

-The commission is part of the Commonwealth Association of Law Reform Agencies.
+The commission is part of the Commonwealth Association of Law Reform Agencies (CALRAs).
+CALRAs aims to, among other objectives, provide training in law reform, engage with governments to seek high quality law reform, and maintain strong relations with relevant legal organisations.
+The organisation also holds regular international conferences.

+In 2001, the commission published a notable report on the influence tikanga Māori on Pākehā law conventions.

-Current Commissioners
+Current commissioners

-As of June 2022, the Law Commission comprises four commissioners:
+As of November 2023, the Law Commission comprises three commissioners: